 - It’s been at least 7 days since employees first started experiencing symptoms;

 - The employees have not had a fever in at least 3 days, without taking fever-reducing medication;

 - Any shortness of breath/coughing/difficulty breathing has improved.

 For employees who have tested positive for COVDI-19 but do not have the above symptoms, both the below Clearance Criteria must be satisfied for the employee to return to work:

 - It’s been at least 7 days since employees had their first positive COVID-19 test;

 - The employees have not had any subsequent illness.

 If the employer requires proof that the COVID-19 exposed or infected employees are eligible to return to work, employees may request a letter here.
 Given the fluidity of this rapidly developing situation, we encourage you to reach out to a member of the Keane & Beane Municipal Law Practice Group with questions regarding specific situations.
 If there are any developments on this topic, we will provide an update.
-For questions on employment and labor issues contact Jaclyn G. Goldberg or Lance H. Klein and on general municipal issues contact Nicholas M. Ward-Willis or Drew Victoria Gamils or any other attorney in our Municipal Law Practice Group.
+For questions on employment and labor issues contact Jaclyn G. Goldberg or Lance H. Klein and on general municipal issues contact Nicholas M. Ward-Willis or any other attorney in our Municipal Law Practice Group.